-The TAC Certificate Program grants a Certificate to those who complete all elements of the program and pass the assessment.
+The TAC Certificate Program grants a Certificate to those who complete all elements of the program and pass the assessment along with a TAC Graduate digital badge.
+C.A.S.E. maintains ownership of the certificate and badge.
 Once you have finished the program and passed the test, you are considered a Certificate Holder, and are allowed to state or advertise that you hold or have earned the Center for Adoption Support and Education (C.A.S.E.)
 Training for Adoption Competency (TAC) Certificate.

 As a Certificate holder, you are granted and will receive a Certificate, but you are not allowed to list initials or a title behind your name.
 The TAC designation, not lettered credentials, give the acknowledgment to the public that you have successfully completed a rigorous adoption-competency, clinical training program for licensed mental health professionals and master's level child welfare/adoption professionals working with families formed through adoption, with children and youth frequently adopted from the foster care system.
 Improper use or inferences of the TAC designation and logo are strictly prohibited and can result in your Certificate being revoked.